2. Getting Started Guide

 Accessing the Source Code

 You might wonder how the source of your new Camel Route looks like.
-While Kaoto tries relief users from the burden of working with the source code, we still allow access to it via the default Visual Studio Code Text Editor.
+While Kaoto tries to relief users from the burden of working with the source code, we still allow access to it via the default Visual Studio Code Text Editor.